MBLEx Pass Rate 2026: The Data Behind the 30% Failure Rate

 Why North Carolina's Rate Is So Low

 North Carolina's first-time MBLEx pass rate of 34.34% is an extreme outlier that demands explanation.
+This figure comes from older FSMTB data and may not reflect current performance.
 Several factors may contribute:

 - Program quality variation -- not all state-approved programs provide equivalent preparation